Lacrymology/states/openldap/doc/pillar.rst

 ldap:data
 ~~~~~~~~~

-Nested dict contain user information, that will be used for create LDAP users
+Nested dict contains user information, that will be used for create LDAP users
 and mapping emails (user@mailname) to mailboxes.

 Default: does not create any LDAP user entry (``{}``).